 Constipation is when you are passing stools less often than you normally do.
 Your stool becomes hard and dry, and it is difficult to pass.
 You might feel bloated and have pain, or you might have to strain when you try to go.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your constipation.
+Below are some questions you may want to ask your health care provider to help you take care of your constipation.

 How should I change what I eat to help with my constipation?